What Is the Employment Outlook for Medical Assisting Jobs?

 The U.S. Bureau of Labor Statistics (BLS) reports that medical assisting is expected to experience a higher-than-average rate of growth in coming years.
 In 2012, there were 560,800 medical assistants in the U.S. workforce, but that number is expected to rise to 723,700 by 2022, representing a 29% increase.

 This field's rapid growth is attributed to several factors, including growing numbers of group medical practices, demands of the aging of the U.S. population and increased access to health care due to changes in federal legislation.
 As the health care industry continues to grow, there will be an increased need for qualified workers to handle medical assisting tasks.
-Medical assistants are in especially high demand in clinics and group practices, where there is a strong need for individuals with both clerical and clinical skills.

 Individuals who are certified in medical assisting may find the best job prospects, according to the BLS.
 Though no postsecondary education is required to become a medical assistant, many employers look favorably upon job applicants with formal education.
 Both associate degree programs and diploma and certificate programs in medical assisting are widely available, and a variety of professional associations provide certification, including the American Association of Medical Assistants (AAMA).